 While voting on the WA page is necessary to have your nation's personal vote counted, in TNP this is far from the full extent of your voting power.
-You can additionally vote to determine how Delegate McMasterdonia uses the regional vote.
+You can additionally vote to determine how Delegate Prydania uses the regional vote.
 The way this works is that the WA Ministry sets up a thread in the Ministry's subforum for every resolution.
 All WA nations in TNP can vote in the thread.
-Delegate McMasterdonia will then cast the regional vote for the majority side.
+Delegate Prydania will then cast the regional vote for the majority side.
 You can read more about the Delegate's voting policy here.

-Delegate McMasterdonia has as many votes as they have endorsements, which typically is more than 1000.
+Delegate Prydania has as many votes as they have endorsements, which typically is more than 1000.
 By voting on the forum, you directly help determine how all these votes are used - it is like having an extra 1000+ votes for yourself!
-And of course, you can increase the number of votes even further by making sure to endorse Delegate McMasterdonia, if you have not already done so.
+And of course, you can increase the number of votes even further by making sure to endorse Delegate Prydania, if you have not already done so.